This post may contain affiliate links. Read our disclosure policy.

 • Preheat oven to 400 degrees F. Line a large baking sheet with foil or a silpat mat and spray with non stick spray.
 Set aside.

-• Whisk the honey, coconut aminos, garlic, ginger and lemon juice together in a medium bowl.
-Place half of it in a separate bowl to make the sauce.
-With the remaining marinate in the bowl, add the shrimp and toss to coat.
+• Whisk the honey, olive oil, coconut aminos, garlic, ginger and lemon juice together in a medium bowl.
+Pour half of it in a separate bowl, cover, and refrigerate to make the sauce later.
+Add the shrimp to the remaining marinade and toss to coat.
 Marinate the shrimp in the refrigerator for 15 minutes or for up to 8-12 hours.
-Cover and refrigerate the rest of the marinade for step later.

 • While it’s marinating, start roasting the broccoli.
 Add the broccoli to the prepared baking pan and drizzle with olive oil and sprinkle with salt and pepper.
 Bake for 10 minutes.